Zugspitze through the Reintal valley

 • Surefootedness

-• Condition for six to seven hours of hiking (pure walking time).
+• Fitness for six to seven hours of hiking (pure walking time).

 • Stamina and fitness for up to 1,600 m ascent.